Major update June 2017

-Lithium-ion batteries for solar homes assist owners to free themselves from, or reduce the need for grid power.
-Here’s how to know if they are needed.
+Lithium-ion batteries for solar homes assist you to free yourself from, or reduce the need for grid power.
+Here’s how to know if you need them.

 Another example is a car’s starter motor.
 It draws massive power – about 4.8 kW – but only for a few seconds.
-The energy used is only about that of a 5-watt LED over an hour – and depletes the starter battery by only 2% or so.
+The energy used is thus only about that of a 5-watt LED over an hour.
+It depletes the starter battery by only 2% or so.
 The alternator replaces it in about two minutes.

-Deep cycle lead acid, gel cell and AGM batteries are by and large the shelf stackers – if enough of them (or bigger ones) they also have more available power.
+Deep cycle lead acid, gel cell and AGM batteries are by and large the shelf stackers.
+If enough of them (or bigger) they also have more available power.
 For most typical stand-alone systems above 3.0 kW or so, an associated (and correctly scaled) lead acid deep cycle battery bank will provide enough power for all typical domestic loads.
-A gel cell battery will do more so, and an AGM battery yet more so.
-That battery bank however cannot cope with multiple arc welders used for any length of time, nor start large air compressors etc. Both require a great deal of power (as well as energy).
-Here, lithium-ion is a better choice.
+A gel cell battery will do more so, and an AGM battery yet more so still.
+That battery bank, however, cannot cope with multiple arc welders used for any length of time.
+Moreover it will not start large air compressors etc. Both require a great deal of power (as well as energy).
+For this reason lithium-ion is a here a better choice.

-Lithium-ion batteries (of the same capacity) are the weight lifters of the battery world.
-If of identical capacity they the same amount of energy (but more of it can be used without them prematurely wearing out) but can, if needed, release far more of that stored energy for a short time.
-If that ability is not needed then lithium batteries’ unquestioned ability to release high power for a short time is of no benefit.
+Lithium-ion batteries are the weight lifters of the battery world.
+If of identical capacity they store much the same amount of energy.
+But more of it can be used without them prematurely wearing out.
+First and foremost, they can, if needed, release far more of that stored energy for a short time.
+If that ability is not needed then that ability to release high power is accordingly of no benefit.

 Lithium-ion batteries have other benefits that, depending on usage, may or may not be of value.
 They are about one third of the volume and weight of conventional lead acid and similar batteries.
 This saves transport costs, and eases installation in applications where space is limited.
-The makers claim they can be routinely more deeply discharged, but as the LiFePO4 version in general use has only been around in quantity since 2012 or so, such claims may well be true, but as also for longevity, are as yet (mid 2016) unproven.
+The makers claim they can be routinely more deeply discharged.
+This may be proven true, but as the LiFePO4 version in general use has only been around in quantity since 2012 or so, such claims as also for longevity, are as yet unproven.

 There are various types of lithium batteries.
 Those of lithium cobalt oxide (LiCoO2) batteries store the most energy but fires in two Boeing 787s (in early 2013) resulted in grounding all fifty 787s then in service.
 Production of the aircraft ceased until the issue was resolved.

-The lithium-ion batteries used for RVs and solar homes (LiFePO4) use a very different technology.
-They are non-toxic and, their makers claim, effectively non-flammable unless exposed to temperatures above 1000 degrees C (well above that of molten steel).
+The lithium-ion batteries used for RVs and solar homes (LiFePO4), however, use a very different technology.
+Their makers claim, effectively non-flammable unless exposed to temperatures above 10000 C (well above that of molten steel).
+In addition they are non-toxic.
 They store about 105-120 watt hours/kilogram.

 Typical lithium-ion LiFePO4 (12 volt) battery.
 (Large capacity such batteries are rare).
 Pic: SmartBattery.com

-Lead acid batteries have slow internal reactions that resist charging current, and current being drawn.
-Unless of large capacity, this limits their ability to routinely provide heavy current (without shortening their lives) for only brief times.
-As a general rule the peak draw should be limited to 10% or so of their capacity.
-This can be a limitation in the smaller RVs – but less so (or not all) with home and property systems.
+Lead acid batteries have slow internal reactions.
+This resists charging current, and also current being drawn.
+It limits their ability to routinely provide heavy current (without shortening their lives).
+As a general rule peak draw should thus be limited to 10% or so of their capacity.
+This can be similarly be a limitation in the smaller RVs – but less so (or not all) with home and property systems.

-This huge traditional battery bank (at Yarrie Homestead in the Australian outback) uses twenty four 2-volt lead acid cells.
+This huge traditional battery bank (at Yarrie Homestead in the Australian outback) uses 24 two-volt lead acid cells.
 Pic: courtesy Peter Wright.

 The voltage available from lead acid batteries is far from constant.
 Voltage drops as current draw increases.
 Battery voltage falls with remaining charge.
-A well-rested such battery is typically 12.7-12.8 volts when fully charged and about 12.3-12.4 volts at 50% charge.
-This is only an issue if deeply discharged – and doing that is not recommended for home and property systems.
+A well-rested such battery is typically 12.7-12.8 volts when fully charged and about 12.2 volts at 50% charge.
+This is only an issue if deeply discharged/ Doing that is not recommended for home and property systems.

 Lithium-ion batteries in solar homes (etc) will typically fall from 13.1 volts at about 95% charge to 12.85 volts at 10-20% remaining charge.
 The voltage then drops steeply.
 This almost constant output virtually eliminates voltage-related issues.
 They can also provide massive currents with only minor drop in voltage.
-Such close to constant voltage precludes meaningful measure of remaining charge – until only 10%-20% remains – when voltage drops rapidly.
+Such close to constant voltage precludes meaningful measure of remaining charge – until only 10%-20% remains.
+Then voltage drops rapidly.

 Low internal resistance enables lithium-ion batteries for solar homes to charge at virtually any rate that solar input allows.
 Only 5%-10% of the energy is lost in doing so.
-Whilst not probable in a home solar application, it is possible to charge a lithium-ion battery without harm at many times its amp hour capacity.
-Virtually any amount of solar capacity can be used.
-During testing a 1000 amp hour lithium-ion battery bank is typically charged and discharged at 500 amps – but could be at 3000 amps if required.
-This is massively more than in any typical home or property use.
+As a lithium-ion battery can be charged without harm at massive current virtually any amount of solar capacity can be used.
+During testing a 1000 amp hour lithium-ion battery bank is typically charged and discharged at 500 amps.
+It could, however, be at 3000 amps if required but that is hugely more than in any typical home or property solar use.

 Lithium-ion batteries for solar homes (sizing)

 Optimum battery size is very much related to whether one seeks to be totally solar-dependent.
-It is feasible but less so if extensive air conditioning is required.
-Those that do tend use some generator back-up.
-It is more feasible for battery-backed solar grid-connect systems.
+Doing so is feasible but less so if extensive air conditioning is required.
+Most using air conditioning thus use some generator back-up.
+It is accordingly more feasible for battery-backed solar grid-connect systems.

 A typical 4-10 kW lithium-ion battery bank for solar homes is about 65 cm wide, 130 cm high and 50 cm deep (small filing cabinet size).
 A 10 kW version weighs about 250 kg.

 This graph shows the typical (per cell) voltage during discharge.
 That discharge voltage most probable for a home is much as that blue line.
-Ignore the red line – it applies to massive rates of discharge that will never be even approached in solar home usage.
+Ignore the red line: it applies to rates of discharge that will never be even approached in solar home usage.

-A LiFePO4 lithium-ion battery consists of inter-connected cells – each of a nominal 3.2 volts.
+A LiFePO4 lithium-ion battery consists of inter-connected cells.
+Each cell is of a nominal 3.2 volts.
 A 12 volt battery thus has four such series (end to end) connected cells.
 The 48 volt versions, more commonly used as lithium-ion batteries in solar homes, have sixteen such cells.
 For ease of installation lithium-ion batteries in solar homes (and RVs) often have multiple interconnected batteries – each of smaller capacity.

 Battery management systems for lithium-ion

 Unlike lead acid batteries, each cell of a LiFePO4 battery must be individually monitored and automatically corrected to ensure all are at much the same state of charge.
-A LifePO4 battery can be wrecked if this is not correctly done.
-Such correction has to be at individual cell level so a management system that does this is essential.
+Unless this is done correctly a LifePO4 battery can be wrecked Such correction has to be at individual cell level.
+A management system that does this is essential.
 Some LiFePO4 batteries have this function located within the battery.
-Bigger systems may have it internally, or built-into a separate unit with a multi-core cable connected to the battery.
+Bigger systems may have it internally.
+Alternatively, it can be within a separate unit connected to the battery.

 Apart from cell balancing, control of charging and discharging voltage and/or current levels is equally required.
 This too may be included within that battery management system.
 If it is not it must be provided by the battery charger.
-Such management is essential (as is knowing for certain it is provided).
+As such management is so essential know for certain it is provided.

-Many users of lithium-ion batteries for solar homes (and also in the RV area) currently use and defend an approach substantially different from that recommended commercially.
-This relates mostly to cell charging voltage.
-Many DIY users limit charging to 3.4 volts/cell (13.6 volts for a 12 volt battery).
-This is about 80% charge.
-Many argue strongly that exceeding that is risky.
+Some users of lithium-ion batteries for solar homes (and likewise with RVs) use an approach substantially different from that commercially.
+They limit charging to 3.4 volts/cell (13.6 volts for a 12 volt battery), corresponding to about 80% charge.
+Many, however, argue strongly that exceeding that is risky.
 Battery makers and (now) alternator-charger makers however disagree.
 Most advise charging to 3.6 or 3.65 volts a cell.

 No existing battery likes working at extreme temperatures.
 Lithium-ion (LiFePO4) is no exception.
-Their preferred working range is -18 degrees C to about + 40 degrees C. They work best at about 25 degrees C. USA and Canadian vendors advise that lithium-ion batteries in solar homes will work at lower temperatures but that charge current must be initially limited – applying a small load for a minute or two will warm the battery sufficiently to remedy this.
+Their preferred working range is -180 C to about + 400 C. They work best at about 250 C. USA and Canadian vendors advise that lithium-ion batteries in solar homes will work at lower temperatures but that charge current must be initially limited.
+Applying a small load for a minute or two will warm the battery sufficiently to remedy this.
 As a 10 kW/h version is the size of an office filing cabinet it should be readily feasible to locate them where it is above freezing.

 In many countries (including Australia) all LiFePO4 batteries and associated systems are imported.
-Some are sold via several levels of distribution, each adding overhead and profit.
-Lithium-ion batteries were initially expected to fall in price as they became increasingly accepted but the global demand for lithium has escalated and there is only a limited amount of lithium base material available.
+Some are sold via several levels of distribution, each thereby adding overhead and profit.
+Lithium-ion batteries were initially expected to fall in price as they became increasingly accepted.
+The global demand for lithium however escalated.
+Furthermore there is only a limited amount of lithium base available.
 Some experts have stated that, because of that limitation, lithium-ion is an interim technology.